julien-maurel/jQuery-Storage-API/README.md

     storage.setDomain('www.ndd.com').set('foo','value') // Set domain to www.ndd.com and set a new cookie

 ### `setConf()`
 Only on cookieStorage.
-Set cookie configuration with an object (only cookies setted after setConf() call will be affected)
+Set cookie configuration with an object (only cookies setted after setConf() call will be affected).

     storage.setConf({path:'/',expires:10,'domain':'www.ndd.com'}) // Set expiry date, domain and path